COSMOZONAS/cosmozonas.github.io/02-M. LANGUAGE CLASSIFICATIONS/README.md

 ## In this module, you will...

-- 2.1 Learn about the ways in which languages can be classified with a presentation.
+- 2.1 Learn about the ways in which languages can be classified.
-- 2.1 Test your knowledge through an interactive activity with Genially.
+- 2.1 Test your knowledge through an interactive activity on Genially.

- ## 2.1 Access the languages classification presentation [here](presentation_languages/index.html)
+ ## 2.1 Access the languages classification presentation [here.](presentation_languages/index.html)